Esl1h/Esl1h-hashnode_posts/testing.md

 ---
 Enter article body here
 To use images in your posts,
-you will have to first upload them using the Hashnode uploader.
+you will have first to upload them using the Hashnode uploader.

 Posts sourced from GitHub can't be edited on Hashnode.

-This is an initial version.
+It is an initial version.
 Feedback is very much appreciated.
 ```